intellaworld/ivoice-integration/README.md

 Make sure that nodejs and npm installed on your machine v18.16.0 and 9.5.1

-to check, open you terminal/cmd/powershell and prompt the follwing commands
+to check, open you terminal/cmd/powershell and prompt the following commands

 ```bash
 $ node -v